jmayer913/JMayer-Example-ASPReact/README.md

 ### Delete

 On the airlines page, the user can delete an airline.
 The user will be required to confirm the deletion or cancel.
-On confirmation, the airline will be deleted.
+On confirmation, the airline and its associated flights will be deleted.

 <img width="413" alt="image" src="https://github.com/user-attachments/assets/de48d6ec-4046-44fa-850c-298005312601" />